-This photo shows how the kitchen looked as I started painting the cabinets white and countertops to look like Carrara marble.
-The brown is history.
+This photo shows how my kitchen looked as I started painting the cabinets white and countertops to look like Carrara marble.

 I didn’t paint the counters all at once so we could still use the kitchen while the transformation was taking place.
-Back in October I did the cooktop side and then split the larger U-shaped counter on the opposite side of the kitchen into two sections.
-I did the section to the left of the sink in December and the section to the right just last week.
+I did it section by section.
+I did the cooktop side and then split the larger U-shaped counter on the opposite side of the kitchen into two sections.

-I did this section in October.
-It has been used for 4 months now and I could not be happier.
+This section has been used for 4 months now and I could not be happier.
 I treat the counter as if it were Formica.
 I use a cutting board and place anything hot on a trivet, never right on the counter.

 Here is the section that is to the left of the sink.